Bone broth protein has become a popular supplement among health enthusiasts.

 The broth contained 9.5 mcg of lead per liter when made with skin and cartilage only, and about 7 mcg per liter when made with bones (

-Although this may seem concerning, this amount of lead is actually less than the United States Environmental Protection Agency’s safe upper limit for lead in drinking water, which is 15 mcg per liter (21).
+Although this may seem concerning, this amount of lead is actually less than the United States Environmental Protection Agency’s action level for lead in drinking water, which is 15 mcg per liter (22).

-The content of lead found in bone broth could depend on factors like where the animals were raised and what they ate, so larger studies on lead in broth are needed to help clarify the risk.
+The content of lead found in bone broth depends on factors like where the animals were raised and what they ate, so larger studies on lead in broth are needed to help clarify the risk.

-Summary: Bone broth protein is generally safe, but there is concern over lead contamination in some types.
+Bone broth protein is generally safe, but there’s concern over lead contamination in some types.
 Although the levels seem safe, larger studies on this topic are needed.

 Bone broth protein is easy to take.